WhoIsFishie/SarCraft-Documentation/source/content/SarCraft/Lore/Declassified Season 10 operations.md

 ### 3.4 TELEPORTATION

-Research began on a teleportation system that would allow players to travel to specific locations by ==REDACTED INFO==
+Research began on a teleportation system that would allow players to travel to specific locations by looking at specific coords which would lead to a enderpearl being loaded

 This technology was being developed by [[Players/WhoIsFishie|WhoIsFishie]] and ==REDACTED MEMBER==